-&lt;sup>5 One side would send a 9616-byte public key, and the other side would send back a 9720-byte ciphertext, so "receive" is not true.
-It's true that each side would use close to 2 million Haswell cycles: i.e., close to a full millisecond on a 2GHz CPU core.
+6 One side would send a 9616-byte public key, and the other side would send back a 9720-byte ciphertext, so "receive" is not true.
+It's true that, with the software available at that time, each side would use close to 2 million Haswell cycles: i.e., close to a full millisecond on a 2GHz CPU core.